liyanawijaya/outback/README.md

 # OUTBACK: A Multimodal Synthetic Dataset for Rural Australian Off-road Robot Navigation

-This is the code base for:

-[OUTBACK: A Multimodal Synthetic Dataset for Rural Australian Off-road Robot Navigation].
 <br> Nipuna Wijayathunga, Dulitha Dabare, Alexander Rassau, Douglas Chai, Shamsul Islam

 # Introduction